Skip to main content

 3 rows in set (0.05 sec)

-Similarly, using stream load to import the file test.csv without specifying the auto-increment column id will result in the id column being automatically filled with generated values.
+Similarly, when using stream load to load the file test.csv without specifying the auto-increment column id, Doris will automatically populate the id column with generated values.

 test.csv: